XgridInc/xc3/UserGuide.md

 ## Community Support

-If you have any questions or run into issues while using XC3, you can ask for help by sending an email to <a href="mailto:xccc@xgrid.co">xccc@xgrid.co</a>
+If you have any questions or run into issues while using XC3, you can ask for help by reaching out on Slack <a href="https://app.slack.com/client/T051FMAMBPU/C051CPC6DHT?cdn_fallback=1">XC3</a>

 We hope this guide helps you get started with XC3.
 If you have any feedback or suggestions for the project, please let us know!